 January 2005.
 Data obtained before this date should include the command

-aberration = yes when running xrtpipeline (the default for all
+(the default for all

-recent versions of the pipeline is aberration = no).
+recent versions of the pipeline is aberration = no

 When the CCD temperature is around -52C, certain hot pixels become active.
 Although many are masked out, this can lead to "mode-switching"; this occurs when the count-rate within the centre of the field of view is close to the PC/WT switch point.
 This means that, even if you expect your object to be in PC mode, a substantial portion can end up in WT event files.
 Exposure time is lost with each mode change.
 This is annoying, but there is nothing that the user can do about it.
 The science planners at PSU do a very good job at keeping the temperature down, but sometimes it's not possible (or a new burst turns out to be in a part of the sky which causes the XRT to become particularly hot).